What is barley?

 As well as helping our bodies to grow and repair, evidence suggests that eating plenty of protein can help us to build muscle, keep us feeling fuller for longer and boost metabolism, making it easier to manage weight.

-Barley is rich in magnesium, iron and vitamin B6
+Rich in magnesium, iron and vitamin B6

-As well as protein, barley grains are also full of a whole range of vital nutrients.
+As well as protein, the grains are also full of a whole range of vital nutrients.
 It is especially high in magnesium which works in our bodies to turn our food into energy and keep our muscles and nerves working normally.

 In addition, barley contains iron and vitamin B6 which our bodies need to keep our blood healthy.

-Barley is linked to lowering high cholesterol
+Linked to lowering high cholesterol

 Grains of barley are a great source of fibre which has been linked to a reduced risk of heart disease caused by high levels of cholesterol.
 Cholesterol is a fatty substance that is carried in our blood.